euler-xyz/liboracle/README.md

     LibOracle.OracleUpdateSet memory us = oracleGetUpdateSet(oc);

-    // Phase 3: Write the updates out to storage:
+    // Phase 3: Write the updates out to storage along with a new tick:

     oracleUpdate(oc, us, newTick);

-The `OracleUpdateSet` contains up-to-date moving averages, variances, and `tickAtStartOfBlock` so these can be used to influence an AMM, if desired.
+The `OracleUpdateSet` contains up-to-date moving averages, variances, and `tickAtStartOfBlock` so these can be used to parameterise an AMM, if desired.

 Finally, once a new tick has been determined by the implementing contract, the updated values are written out to storage, as well as to the ring buffer (if applicable).